curl/curl-for-win/README.md

   incomplete fix in default OpenSSL Windows builds.
 The OpenSSL team rejected all attempts to fix it.
 Even though the patch is trivial, we do not promise to maintain it for an indefinite time.
-Another option under consideration is migrating to an alternative backend, e.g. LibreSSL, rustls or Schannel.
+Another option under consideration is migrating to an alternative backend.
 - Generated binaries are automatically uploaded to [VirusTotal](https://www.virustotal.com/).
 - You can verify hashes by looking up the correct values in the build log.